OdinakaDico/enaJohn/SecondBlog.md

 1. "Integrating AI in Healthcare: Ethical and Design Considerations," Journal of Healthcare Innovation.
 2. "Chatbots in Healthcare: A Case Study," Healthcare Tech Magazine.
+3. This is really captivating
-3. "The Future of AI in Healthcare: Opportunities and Challenges," by Dr. Jane Smith, published in Medical AI Today.
+4. "The Future of AI in Healthcare: Opportunities and Challenges," by Dr. Jane Smith, published in Medical AI Today.